 Using a pen, I wrapped the wire into a circle (the pen helped me keep the shape, but you can freehand it) and then wrapped the wire tightly around the base of the loop.

-Add chain to your DIY shell casing necklace!
+Add Chain to your DIY Shell Casing Necklace!

 Finally, I added chain from the craft store to complete my DIY shell casing necklace.
 I made mine long enough to slip over my head, like with my DIY agate necklace, to avoid a clasp.
 I simply opened one loop, attached it to the other end and, voila!
 Now I have a fun new shell casing and crystal necklace!

-DIY Shell Casing Necklace Variations:
+DIY Shell Casing Necklace Method:

 Alternatively, you can also drill two holes in the side of the casings (use a nail to make a dent first, so your drill bit doesn’t slip off) and run the chain through the casing.
-With this method, you can even use a hunk of rock glued into the casing, instead of a proper bead, and string the chain through the holes.
+With this method, you can even use a hunk of rock glued into the casing, instead of a bead, and string the chain through the holes.